 1005 trnet-default act/unsup

-If you compare the output of show clan brief with the previous one, you can see VLAN10 and VLAN20 are created, but there are no ports assigned to them.
+If you compare the output of the show vlan brief with the previous one, you can see VLAN10 and VLAN20 are created, but there are no ports assigned to them.
 All ports are still assigned to the default VLAN 1.
 Let's assign interfaces to the newly created VLANs as per the example diagram.

 Enter configuration commands, one per line.
 End with CNTL/Z.

-Switch(config)#interface range fastEthernet 0/1 - 4
+Switch(config)# interface range fastEthernet 0/1 - 4

-Switch(config-if-range)#switchport access vlan 10
+Switch(config-if-range)# switchport access vlan 10

-Switch(config-if-range)#switchport mode access
+Switch(config-if-range)# switchport mode access

-Switch(config)#interface range fastEthernet 0/15 - 18
+Switch(config)# interface range fastEthernet 0/15 - 18

-Switch(config-if-range)#switchport access vlan 20
+Switch(config-if-range)# switchport access vlan 20

-Switch(config-if-range)#switchport mode access
+Switch(config-if-range)# switchport mode access

 Switch#show vlan brief